 8. There are to be not less than four spare timber hurdles at each flight.
-Immediately after each race, or where necessary before the runners return on subsequent circuits, the ground staff are to work in pairs and be responsible for any necessary reerection/replacement of hurdles.
-The quality of their work is to be checked by a person in authority going round the course during the race day.
+Immediately after each race, or as necessary before the runners return on subsequent circuits, the groundstaff are to work in pairs and be responsible for any necessary reerection or replacement of hurdles.
+Groundstaff must ensure that they leave sufficient time to carry out any re-erection or replacement of hurdles and that they are off the racing surface (usually before the runners jump the previous hurdle) well in advance of the runners return.
+If there may be insufficient time to re-erect or replace hurdles before the runners return, the flight of hurdles should be by-passed on safety grounds (see BHAGI 3.7).

-9. When a hurdle has been hit out of line, it saves time to pull the hurdle out of the ground, fill in the holes with fine ash or sand and drive the hurdle back into the repaired holes.
-However, where there is insufficient time to effect this procedure, the hurdle must be by-passed on safety grounds (see BHAGI 3.7).